Elvin Blanco, PhD

 Assistant Member, Research Institute Houston Methodist

 Dr. Blanco obtained his BS and MS degrees in biomedical engineering from Case Western Reserve University (CWRU).
-Upon completion of his BS in 2002, Dr. Blanco was the recipient of a National Institutes of Health (NIH)/National Cancer Institute (NCI) Predoctoral fellowship in the form of a Minority Supplement from the Comprehensive Minority Biomedical Branch (CMBB) to fund his predoctoral studies at CWRU.
-Upon completion of his MS in 2005, Dr. Blanco relocated with his advisor, Prof. Jinming Gao, to the Simmons Comprehensive Cancer Center at UT Southwestern, where he obtained his PhD in the fall of 2008.
+Upon completion of his BS in 2002, Dr. Blanco was the recipient of a National Institutes of Health (NIH)/National Cancer Institute (NCI) Predoctoral fellowship to fund his predoctoral studies at CWRU.
+Upon completion of his MS in 2005, Dr. Blanco relocated with his advisor, Prof. Jinming Gao, to the Simmons Comprehensive Cancer Center at UT Southwestern, where he obtained his PhD in biomedical engineering in the fall of 2008.
 In the summer of 2009, Dr. Blanco pursued his postdoctoral studies in the Department of Nanomedicine and Biomedical Engineering at UT Health.
 In 2010, Dr. Blanco accepted a Research Associate position in the Department of Nanomedicine at the Houston Methodist Research Institute (HMRI), where he was promoted to Instructor in 2013 and Assistant Research Professor in 2015.
 In 2019, he was promoted to Assistant Professor in the Department of Nanomedicine at HMRI.
 Dr. Blanco holds a secondary appointment in the Department of Cardiology in the Houston Methodist DeBakey Heart & Vascular Center at the Houston Methodist Hospital (HMH) and is an Associate Research Member in the Developmental Therapeutics Program in the Houston Methodist Cancer Center at HMH.
 He is also an Assistant Professor in the Department of Medicine at Weill Cornell Medical College in New York.

-Dr. Blanco is listed as an author on over 49 peer-reviewed articles and as an inventor on 2 patents.
+Dr. Blanco is listed as an author on over 58 peer-reviewed articles and as an inventor on a patent.
 Dr. Blanco has consistently maintained a track record of independent funding from extramural, intramural, and foundation/philanthropic sources.
 He has received awards from the Society of Biomaterials (SFB) and the American Association of Cancer Research (AACR).
-He serves on the Editorial Board of Nanobiotechnology, part of the journal Frontiers in Bioengineering and Biotechnology, Frontiers in Materials and Frontiers in Molecular Biosciences.
+He serves on the Editorial Board of AIMS Bioengineering, Nanobiotechnology, part of the journal Frontiers in Bioengineering and Biotechnology, Frontiers in Materials and Frontiers in Molecular Biosciences.
 Lastly, Dr. Blanco is actively involved in trainee mentoring, having served as advisor to research assistants, undergraduate and graduate students, and postdoctoral fellows.

 Postdoctoral Fellow